Master’s Thesis Guidelines for Music and Technology

 During the first year of the master’s program, in addition to completing compulsory studies, students should engage in a comprehensive review of the current state of the art.
 This process aims to delineate the research topic and identify relevant sources for contextualization at practical, applied, and theoretical levels.
 Another key objective during this year is to develop academic writing skills, encompassing various styles (essayistic, scientific, autobiographical, speculative, etc.), managing different types of argumentation, methods, and methodologies, as well as mastering tools for referencing, annotation, and documentation.

 Typically, one or more study projects will be undertaken during the first year to prepare and support the main project.
 These preliminary projects serve as opportunities to test a variety of scenarios, working hypotheses, settings, or to function as case studies that experiment with the concepts, methods, ideas, and elements central to the main project.
 Applying for and reporting on these study projects also provides valuable practice in presenting and communicating (both in written and oral form) the project’s description, abstract, schedule, resources, goals, and deliverables, which is crucial for professional development, particularly when applying for external funding.
+It is recommended that students interested in pursuing an international exchange do so during their first year.
+The studies completed abroad will be validated by the university and will count as part of the degree.
+It is essential to maintain a connection between the activities and courses undertaken abroad and the overall master’s project to ensure a cohesive and integrated learning experience.

 2nd year